SNStatComp/SSIG/README.md

 ## What is this interest group about?

-Selective scraping is for now just a concept.
+Statistical scraping is for now just a concept.
 An idea that we think might be useful.
 We are about to start implementing and testing this concept and this interest group is created to share experiences, best practices and software and tools implementing statistical scraping in official statistics.
 It is created by the research groups of Statistics Austria and Statistics Netherlands and will also be used to communicate about meetings of this group.